The stool guaiac test looks for hidden (occult) blood in a stool sample. It can find blood even if you cannot see it yourself.

 A negative test result means that there is no blood in the stool.

-Abnormal results may be caused by anything that causes bleeding in the stomach or intestinal tract, including:
+Abnormal results may be due to problems that cause bleeding in the stomach or intestinal tract, including:

 Other causes of positive test may include: